A two dimensional arithmetic Andr\'e-Oort problem

-Every point algebraic over the prime field is a special point, whereas, in dimension at least two, a generic sub-variety is non special.
+Every point in~$S(\ol{\F_p})$ is a special point, whereas (if~$S$ is of dimension at least two), most sub-varieties are not special.

-Still, a natural analogue was recently found in~\cite{Edixhoven Richard} for prime characteristic.
-Rather than considering individual special points, the authors consider reductions of CM points as finite subsets.
-We call them here ``special $0$-cycles''.
-They established their analogue for the case of a product of two modular curves by Edixhoven's method, hence relying on GRH.
+Still, a natural analogue in characteristic $p$ is given in~\cite{Edixhoven Richard}.
+That article studies the case~$S=Y(1)\times Y(1)$ over~$\F_p$.
+Rather than considering \emph{individual special points}, the authors consider a class of \emph{finite subsets of points}.
+We refer to these finite subsets as ``special $0$-cycles'' in Def.~\ref{main def}.
+In~\cite{Edixhoven Richard} an analogue of the André-Oort conjecture established in the case of~$S=Y(1)\times Y(1)$ over~$\F_p$.
+The method is an adaptation of Edixhoven's method (~\cite{Edixhoven}), and the result is conditional on the Generalised Riemann Hypothesis for imaginary quadratic fields.

-Here we extend their setting into the ``arithmetical'' setting.
-The characteristic of the special~$0$-cycles may vary.
-Another two dimensional case arises, that of the modular curve~$\A^1_\Z$ of relative dimension one, over the base~$\Z$ of dimension one.
-This simplest case turned out to be challenging.
+In this article, we consider the ``arithmetic'' setting (cf.~\S\ref{section une}): we allow the characteristic~$p$ to vary.
+We consider the case of~$S=Y(1)=\A^1$ over~$\Z$.
+The integral model is the scheme~$\A^1_\Z$, which is of dimension two: it is of relative dimension one (one geometric dimension), and the base~$\operatorname{Spec}(\Z)$ is of dimension one (one arithmetic dimension).